Abdominal separation and how to prevent it.

 I focus on specialised core/abdominal exercises to help to control DR and most importantly help to return the muscles to their pre-pregnancy position.
 Only occasionally do some women have such severe separations that require surgery and even in these cases the correct core exercises can significantly reduce the separation.

-Your breathe is key to re-activating your core correctly
+Your breath is key to re-activating your core correctly

 Learning how to breathe and activate the four intrinsic core muscles (Diaphragm, Transverse Abdominus (TA), Pelvic Floor (PF) and Multifudus) correctly both during and beyond pregnancy will help to reduce separation during pregnancy and then aid healing post birth.